Reap the Benefits of HGS Membership!

-Membership of HGS is open to anyone interested in Family History.
-We aim to help our members explore, share, research, learn and progress their family history filling out the details of who they were, what they did and where they lived.
+We are here to help you explore, share, research, learn and progress your family history filling out the details of who your ancestors were, what they did and where they lived.

-- A Quarterly Journal – The Hampshire Family Historian – available as an electronic download or as a printed copy delivered by post.
+- A Quarterly Journal, “The Hampshire Family Historian”, which is available either electronically via the website, where it can be read as a page turning document, or as a printed copy delivered by post.

 - Access to our dedicated “Members’ Area” on the website where you will find information and data reserved for members only.
 You can also renew your membership and update your own Members’ Interests information when logged into this section.